 The age-old question has always been “how do we get more appointments?” to just get them to the dealership.
-There has always been a thought process of just get them into the dealer, test drives a vehicle, and then have a good shot at selling them – with a turnover to the Sales Manager to close the deal.
+There has always been a thought process of just getting them into the dealer, test driving a vehicle, and then having a good shot at selling them – with a turnover to the Sales Manager to close the deal.
 Times have certainly changed with the digital age – not counting on the recent Coronavirus but in the last few years of digital dealerships.

 So with that here are six ways that I think we can look at for getting traffic – digital and in-person to your dealership!